NyteshadeXT/PF2e-Core-Vault/5-World/Settlements/Diamond Lake.md

 # **`=this.file.name`** <span style="font-size: medium">"`VIEW[{pronounced}]`"</span>
 > [!recite]- Introduction
-> A script for the GM to read when the party arrive to this location for the first time.
+> Introduction to read to the players the first time they visit.

 > [!metadata|map]- Map
 > ```leaflet